republicprotocol/republic-go/README.md

-# go-rpc
+# RPC

-RPC definitions for networking in the Republic Protocol.
+RPC definitions for networking in the Republic Protocol, implemented using gRPC.